EllisonYim/instant-markdown-d/README.md

 * `INSTANT_MARKDOWN_OPEN_TO_THE_WORLD=1` - by default, listening `0.0.0.0:8090`

 * `INSTANT_MARKDOWN_ALLOW_UNSAFE_CONTENT=1` - by default, scripts are blocked.
-  Use this preference to allow scripts.

 * `INSTANT_MARKDOWN_BLOCK_EXTERNAL=1` - by default, external resources such as
   images, stylesheets, frames and plugins are *allowed*.
-Use this setting to *block* such external content.